 We will be posting here a number of writings that are helpful for deepening one’s own personal spiritual formation or for use in spiritual formation and adult religious education classes and workshops.
 Some of these may already be posted in other sections of this site but will also be linked to from here.
-We welcome recommendations, particularly if you have these in .pdf or word document format and are reasonably certain the material is either out of copyright or is all right to post on an educational website like this one.
+We welcome recommendations, particularly if you have these in .pdf or Word document format and are reasonably certain the material is either out of copyright or is all right to post on an educational website like this one.
 Email Peter Blood for suggestions or feedback.

-First Friends (17th century)
+First Friends (17th-century writings)

 Robert Barclay